 Mobile is a critical channel in cross-channel marketing.
 Ignoring mobile can lead to missed opportunities and lost customers.
 Ensure that your cross-channel marketing strategy includes a mobile-first approach that optimizes the mobile experience for your customers.

-This includes ensuring that your website is mobile-friendly and your messaging is optimized for mobile devices.
+That includes ensuring your website is mobile-friendly, and your messaging is optimized for mobile devices.

 Metrics are critical in evaluating the success of your cross-channel marketing strategy.
 Overlooking metrics can lead to missed opportunities for improvement and decreased ROI.